 The Frequent Pattern (FP)-Growth classification is used with databases and not with streams.
 Apriori algorithm needs n+1 scans if a database is utilised, where n is the length of the longest model.
 By using the FP-Growth method, the number of scans of the complete database can be decreased to two.

-The main applications of Association Rules are in data analysis, classification, cross-marketing, clustering, catalogue design, and loss-leader analysis and many others.
+The main applications of Association Rules are in data analysis, classification, cross-marketing, clustering, catalog design, and loss-leader analysis and many others.